chromedp/pdlgen/README.md

-# chromedp-gen
+# cdproto-gen

-`chromedp-gen` generates Go code for the commands, events, and types for the [Chrome Debugging Protocol][1] and is a core component of the [`chromedp`][2] project.
-While `chromedp-gen`'s development is primarily driven by the needs of the `chromedp` project, the aim of this project is to generate [type-safe, fast, efficient, idiomatic Go code][3] usable by any Go application needing to drive Chrome through the CDP.
+`cdproto-gen` generates Go code for the commands, events, and types for the [Chrome Debugging Protocol][1] and is a core component of the [`chromedp`][2] project.
+While `cdproto-gen`'s development is primarily driven by the needs of the `chromedp` project, the aim of this project is to generate [type-safe, fast, efficient, idiomatic Go code][3] usable by any Go application needing to drive Chrome through the CDP.